Stefanstud/subpop/README.md

 ## Prepare Dataset

-**Step 0.
-Download Dataset**
+### Step 0.
+Download Dataset

+We offer two options for obtaining the datset:

+**Option 1**.
+Download Preprocessed Subpopulation-level Response Distribution Data

+You can directly download the preprocessed SubPOP dataset from the [HuggingFace dataset repository](https://huggingface.co/datasets/jjssuh/subpop).
+This dataset includes two files: SubPoP-*Train* and SubPoP-*Eval* in a `.jsonl` format.
-For SubPOP, we do not provide a raw survey response data due to the terms of use.
+Before downloading, you have to agree to the dataset's terms of use.
+After downloading these files, place them under `data/subpop-train/processed/` and `data/subpop-eval/processed/`, respectively.
+Then proceed directly to [Step 3: Generate Fine-Tuning Dataset](#step-3-generate-fine-tuning-dataset).

+**Option 2**.
+Curate Dataset from Raw Survey Responses

+For greater transparency and to facilitate further research involving raw survey data preprocessing, we provide a data curation pipeline.
-Instead, we direct you to download the survey response dataset from their webpages.
+If you prefer to curate the dataset yourself, you'll first need to obtain the original survey response data:

-For SubPOP-*Train*, please visit American Trends Panel wave 61-132 from [Pew Research](https://www.pewresearch.org/american-trends-panel-datasets/) and place all .sav files (ex.
-'ATP W132.sav') under the `data/subpop-train/` directory.
+For SubPOP-*Train*, please visit American Trends Panel wave 61-132 from [Pew Research](https://www.pewresearch.org/american-trends-panel-datasets/) and place all .sav files (ex. `ATP W132.sav`) under the `data/subpop-train/` directory.

-For SubPOP-*Eval*, please visit 2022 General Social Survey from [NORC](https://gss.norc.org/us/en/gss/get-the-data/stata.html) and place the .dta file ('GSS2022.dta') under `data/subpop-eval`.
+For SubPOP-*Eval*, please visit 2022 General Social Survey from [NORC](https://gss.norc.org/us/en/gss/get-the-data/stata.html) and place the .dta file (`GSS2022.dta`) under `data/subpop-eval`.

 For OpinionQA, the group-level survey response result is provided by [OpinionQA official repository](https://github.com/tatsu-lab/opinions_qa), and we adopt this survey dataset by locating it at `data/opinionqa/processed/opinionqa.csv`.

-**Step 1.
-Refine Question Text**
+### Step 1.
+Refine Question Text

 As a first step, you can refine the question text with the following command.
 Processed question text will be placed at `data/subpop-train/processed/refined_qkey_dict.json`.